medv/pleaserespond/README.md

     @import [path_to_node_modules]/pleaserespond/pleaserespond
     section{background: red;}

 In the above case we will have two perfectly reasonable statements follow one another vertically on page.
-The red section will be 100% width, but the wrap (by default) will be a centered div with 95% (default) width that won't get larger than 1200px (default).
+The red section will be 100% width, but the wrap will be a centered div with 95% (default) width that won't get larger than 1200px (default).

     //scss
     section{